awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolution.md

  ** [solutionConfig](#API_CreateSolution_RequestSyntax) **   <a name="personalize-CreateSolution-request-solutionConfig"></a>
 The configuration to use with the solution\.
 When `performAutoML` is set to true, Amazon Personalize only evaluates the `autoMLConfig` section of the solution configuration\.
+Amazon Personalize doesn't support configuring the `hpoObjective` at this time\.
 Type: [SolutionConfig](API_SolutionConfig.md) object
 Required: No